Implementing OAuth2 Client Credentials in OpenAPI 3.1

 oauth2-token-url-required:

-description: clientCredentials flow must define a valid tokenUrl
+description: clientCredentials flow must define a tokenUrl

 severity: error